 During the 1970s, the campus responded to the feminist call for curricular changes, in recognition of women's call for attention to their contributions to the disciplines.
 Women's curricular invisibility began to be rectified with courses addressing women's issues.
 Among the faculty who were proponents of women's studies courses were Dr. Anne Denman in Anthropology, Dr. Jack Dugan and Dr. Laura Appleton in Sociology, Lois Owen in Economics, and Dr. Usha Mahajani in Political Science, who developed courses addressing women's issues in the 1970s.
 In 1974, an interdisciplinary "Male-Female Perspectives" course included professors with expertise on women in the fields of biology, psychology, anthropology, sociology, history, literature, civil rights and the world of work.
 Campus-wide budget cuts in the late 1970s prevented financial growth for women's programs, but by 1980, there was a sufficient variety of courses regularly taught that the women's studies minor was put on the books.

 With Dorothy Sheldon's retirement from CWU in 1987, the women's studies advisory board of faculty, staff, undergraduate and graduate women undertook a fresh examination of the interdisciplinary program.
 Anne Denman, Dean of the College of Arts and Sciences, and Joan Mosebar, Dean of the School of Business and Economics, provided a transition until a new faculty director assumed leadership of the program.
 From the English department came Dr. Christine Sutphin to direct the Women's Studies program in 1991, and from Political Science, Dr. Bang-Soon Yoon, who directed it from 1994-2007 (with Sociology professor Dr. Hong Xiao assuming leadership during Yoon's 2001 sabbatical).
 Cynthia Coe, in the Philosophy and Religious Studies department, became director in 2007.
+Judith Hennessy, in the Department of Sociology, became the interim director beginning in Spring of 2014.

 Over its twenty-year history, the program has helped to sponsor significant events on campus, including